thu-nics/CLAP-triangle-counting/README.md

 # CLAP-triangle-counting
-This is the implementation of CLAP, a locality aware and parallel triangle counting with content addressable memory (CAM).
+This is the official implementation of the paper "CLAP: Locality Aware and Parallel Triangle Counting with Content Addressable Memory".

 ## Code structure
-`CAM_simulator` contains a simulator of our CAM-based triangle counting architecture implemented by c++, it perform the triangle counting of a given target graph and generate the memory trace at the same time
+`CAM_simulator` contains a simulator of our CAM-based triangle counting architecture implemented with C++, it performs the triangle counting task on a given target graph and generates the memory trace at the same time.

-`reorder_preprocess` contains the pre-processing technique implemented by python that reorder the graph to enable better performance of triangle counting
+`reorder_preprocess` contains the the force-based node reorder method that reorders the graph indices to enable better runtime performance.
+It is implemented with Python.

-`data` contains the example datesets to run the code
+`data` contains the example datesets to run the code.

 ## Requirement
-- python 3.9+
+- python >= 3.9
-- CMake 3.10+
+- CMake >= 3.10
 - C++ standard 14

 ## Setup